hwayne/learntla-v2/docs/core/temporal-logic.rst

 .. rubric:: Strong Fairness

 Weak fairness says that if a process can *always* make progress, it will eventually make progress.
 Strong fairness is that if a process can *always intermittently* make progress, it will eventually make progress.
-To see the difference, consider this model of several threads sharing a lock:
+To see the difference, consider this model of several threads sharing a lock (``<>`` is defined `below <eventually>`):

 .. spec:: threads/strong_fairness_1/threads.tla
   :fails: